isomerpages/nparks-sgf/_sgf2026-show-highlights/Other Community Highlights.md

 gardeners celebrates our flourishing gardening culture in Singapore, and serves as a platform to share, deepen knowledge of plants, horticultural skills, landscape implantation expertise and new design ideas.</p>
+<h4>Landscape Design Challenge</h4>
+<p>The Landscape Design Challenge (LDC) is a live competition where students
+from Singapore’s Institutes of Higher Learning have four hours to transform a 3x3 metre plot into a creative, beautifully decorated garden, showcasing their landscaping skills.</p>